 Five Types of Content

-Five types of content in this book, you’ll want to dig into the book for more, but so the five subjects, five classifications of content.
+This book has five types of content; you'll want to dig into the book for more, but the five subjects have five content classifications.

 1. Pricing and Costs

 The first is pricing and costs.
-Most people, especially in service-based businesses or any kind of basically service-based businesses, don’t talk about pricing on costs, which is a big miss.
-You need to talk about pricing and costs on your blog and your content to not necessarily … Just to qualify prospects.
-It’s a big shift we are making in our stuff, so you’re going to start seeing a lot more of this kind of content coming from us.
+Most people, especially in service-based or service-based companies, don't discuss pricing prices, which is a big miss.
+It would help if you discussed pricing and costs on your blog and content, not necessarily ... to qualify prospects.
+We are making a significant shift in our stuff, so you'll start seeing more of this kind of content from us.

 2. Problems

 The second is the problems.
-Talking about the problems that are in the market, talking about the problems that people often face and why they come to you, and then how you provide a solution.
-That’s the type of content number two.
+Please discuss the market's issues, the problems people often face, why they come to you, and how you provide a solution.
+That's the type of content number two.

 3. Verses and Comparisons

 The type of content number three is verses and comparisons.
-That might be how do you stack up against a couple of other professionals in your area?
-Or how does your product stack up against a couple of other best-sellers or how does your software solution compare to a couple of other industry leaders?
-Because you’re going to be able to snipe some traffic from those people, but then of course there was actually an example in the book where he did I think it was the five best service pool installers in his area.
+That might be how you stack up against other professionals in your area.
+How does your product stack up against other best-sellers, or how does your software solution compare to other industry leaders?
+Because you're going to be able to snipe some traffic from those people, but then, of course, there was an example in the book where he did, I think it was the five best service pool installers in his area.

 He did not put himself on the list.
-People came to that article, realized that he was actually rating his peers and then his business jumped because they thought, “Wow if you’re going to rate your peers, you must be a really trustworthy person.”
-That’s how, amazingly, that ended up working out in his favor.
-It’s just an example of something you can do on trust through my website.
+People came to that article and realized that he was rating his peers, and then his business jumped because they thought, "Wow, if you're going to rate your peers, you must be a trustworthy person."
+That's how, amazingly, that worked out in his favor.
+It's just an example of something you can do on trust through my website.

 4. Reviews

 Another type of content is reviews.
-Any kind of product review case study, testimonial, anything like that.
+Any product review case study, testimonial, or anything like that.

 5. Award Blog Post